 NEW LAW PROTECTION FOR PUBLIC EMPLOYEES IN PUBLIC HEALTH EMERGENCIES

-In recognition of the essential role of public employees during this pandemic, New York State has adopted new legislation requiring public employers to plan for similar emergencies in the future.
+In recognition of the essential role of public employees during this pandemic, New York State has adopted legislation requiring public employers to plan for similar emergencies in the future.
 The New York State Labor Law has been amended by adding a new section (27-c) entitled “Duty Of Public Employers To Develop Operation Plans In The Event Of Certain Declared Public Health Emergencies.”
 The act applies to the State of New York, a county, city, town, village, or any other political subdivision or civil division of the State, a public authority, commission or public benefit corporation, or any other public corporation, agency, instrumentality or unit of government which exercises governmental power under the laws of this State.

 A separate section of the new law amends the Education Law to also extend this obligation to school districts.

 Your plan is required to be published by April 1, 2021.
+A draft plan must be provided to collective bargaining units for comment and recommendation by February 4, 2020.

 The law expressly requires each public employer in the State of New York to prepare a plan for the continuation of operations in the event that the Governor declares a public health emergency involving a communicable disease.
 The operations plan required by the law must include the following: